TechTarget's Best of VMworld Awards recognize the most outstanding products on display at VMware's annual user conference.

-Additionally, a Best of Show winner will be selected from the individual category winners; nomination forms should not be submitted for this category.
+A Best of Show winner will be also selected from the individual category winners; nomination forms should not be submitted for this category.
 If you submit nominations for multiple products, complete one form for each product.
 The same product may not be entered in multiple categories.

 Vendors must have a booth presence at VMworld, and all products must be available on the show floor should a judge request a demo.
 Not all nominees will be contacted directly by judges or interviewed in person.

 If you have a question about the Best of VMworld Awards nomination process, email [email protected].

 Best of VMworld 2016 US Awards judging criteria

 Judges will evaluate products in each category in the following areas:

 Innovation: Does the product introduce new capabilities or significant improvements?
 Does it break new ground?

 Performance: Does the product perform to the degree that it could improve overall data center operation?